simple – profitable – sustainable

 At us with low volatility and no green washing

-With clean energy creating a more defensive portfolio – the oil of the future – 1 MW to 1200 MW available – Switzerland, Germany, Spain, USA, Brasil, Australia, etc.
+With green energy creating more diversified portfolios – the oil of the future – 1 MW to 1200 MW available – Switzerland, Germany, Spain, USA, Brasil, Australia, etc.

-As option case by case financing possible with our international house bank.
-Documents and prices please on request with proof of funds.
+Documents and prices please on request with proof of funds

-Renewable Energy for Infrastructure – Green- and Brownfieldmix in Clean Energy
+Green Energy for Infrastructure – Green- and Brownfieldmix in Renewable Energy

 - “Even if institutional investors would reach their target allocations, would that be only a small fraction of the US$ 57,000 bill. needed in infrastructure” (Source McKinsey: Our Insights, Voices on Infrastructure)